EvertonTomalok/emailtoolspython/README.md

 <br>

 ## Syntax Email Validation
-To verify if the syntax of an email is valid, use the method bellow:
+To verify if the syntax of an email is valid, use the method below:

     >> email.syntax_validation('evertontomalok123@gmail.com')
     >> True